patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

     <!-- here comes your regular homepage
   <?php endif; ?>
 ```
-So now when the hotspot is running you'l see the link to the wifiform and when normal connected<br>
+Now when the hotspot is running you'l see the link to the wifiform and when normal connected<br>
 you'l see your homepage.